Analysis of variance overview

 An analysis of variance is a statement in which your board provides an evaluation of progress you’ve made in achieving the aims and targets set out in your charter.

-It shows parents, whānau and your community the actions you’ve taken to achieve your aims and targets and how successful these actions have been for improving student achievement.
+It shows parents, whānau and your community the actions you've taken to achieve your aims and targets.
+It shows how successful these actions have been towards improving student achievement.

 The analysis of variance should also provide the basis for plans for the coming year.

-The legislative requirements for what an analysis of variance must contain are set out in section 87(2)(e) of the Education Act 1989 – NZ Legislation website(external link) ¹.
+The legislative requirements for what an analysis of variance must contain are set out in Section 87(2)(e) of the Education Act 1989 – NZ Legislation website(external link) ¹.